View All 1852 Seated Liberty Half Dime

 Description

 The 1852 (O) Seated Liberty Half Dime is a dime produced at the New Orleans Mint as part of the Seated Liberty Half Dimes 1837-1873 series.
-The U.S. Mint produced 260,000 examples.
-The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right, while the reverse displays an agricultural wreath enclosing the denomination.
-Designed by Robert Ball Hughes/Christian Gobrecht.
+With a mintage of 260,000, this is a scarce issue — the lower-mintage of the two mint variants.
+The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right and the reverse displays an agricultural wreath enclosing the denomination.
+Struck during the California Gold Rush era, when vast quantities of western gold transformed the American economy and led to new denominations.
+Struck at the New Orleans Mint, which operated from 1838 to 1909 and produced coins prized for their historical Southern provenance.
+Estimated market value ranges from $40 to $2.8K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 1.34 grams, 15.9 mm in diameter, with a reeded edge.
 Cataloged as PCGS #4350.
-The Seated Liberty Half Dime was the final five-cent silver coin.
-Transitional varieties with and without arrows at the date are collected by type.
-The 1870-S is a rarity with only one known example.
-New Orleans and San Francisco mint issues carry premiums.

 External References